Carolyn Jessop: Escape

 The autobiography describes a year-long stint in Salt Lake City, Utah, which gave her a taste of the world outside her religious community.
 She spent most of her childhood in Colorado City, Arizona.

 As Jessop relates, a rift in her religious community at about the time she completed middle school led to the leaders pulling children out of the local high school.
 She graduated from high school at the age of 17.
 Jessop intended to attend college and then go to medical school to study pediatric medicine; instead, she was forced into an arranged marriage to Merril Jessop at age 18.
-Merril Jessop was 32 years her senior and already had three wives and more than 30 children, several of them older than his new wife.
+Merril Jessop was 32 years her senior and already had three wives and more than 30 children, several of them his new wife's age and older; some had been her classmates.
 Once married, Carolyn Jessop did get to attend college, but her husband decided that she would study elementary education, not medicine.
 Just months into the marriage, the FLDS's new leader, Rulon Jeffs, gave Merril two new wives.

 Carolyn Jessop stated in her book that she endured regular unwanted sexual relations with Jessop in exchange for better emotional treatment.
-Jessop had eight children with her husband, the last four after she was warned against further pregnancies by her doctors.
-The final pregnancy was life-threatening and required an emergency hysterectomy, during which time, Jessop maintains that, her husband and his family regarded her condition with disinterest.
+Jessop had eight children with her husband, the last four after her doctors had warned her against further pregnancies.
+The final pregnancy was life-threatening and required an emergency hysterectomy, during which time, as Jessop maintains, her husband and his family regarded her condition with disinterest.
 Jessop contends that the resulting freedom from pregnancy helped her escape from her abusive marriage and volatile home situation.